 Why not take life in the slow lane?
 Whilst you’re staying at Hoe Grange, one of the best ways to take advantage of our beautiful local countryside is to explore it by bike.

-With our farm nestled in the picturesque Peak District between Ashbourne and Bakewell, there are lots of places for you to explore and enjoy.
+With our farm nestled in the picturesque Peak District between Ashbourne and Bakewell, there are lots of places for you to explore and enjoy by bike.

 Cycling routes in the Peak District

 The Peak District offers some fabulous routes that you can cycle round, many of which are practically on our farm’s doorstep!
 If you want a leisurely bike ride you can avoid the main roads and steep hills by choosing one of the many trails.

 There are cycling routes in the Peak District to suit all ages and abilities so that everyone can enjoy cycling in Derbyshire.